713-820-6140 ¡Hablamos Español!

 How to fix it?
 Prevention is the best way to keep help your dog lose hope.
 As tempting as it is to give your pup some of your dinners—ignoring him is the best course of action.
 If he still begs, put him in his crate during mealtime.

-dog emotions and dog grooming
+dog emotions and dog grooming, dog behavior issues

 7. Separation Anxiety